zaricu22/PublicGreeneryAndroid/README.md

 Android application support workers in maintenance of public greenery by improving process of planning and supervision of their job tasks.
+It is organized in four UI activities (login, main, show tasks, and add tasks) and three UI fragments of main activity (profile, schedule, and services).

-It provide an overview of activities that was completed or should be done with informations about time limits and location details through Maps SDK.
+Schedule fragment provide an overview of tasks that was completed or should be done.
+During proccess of adding tasks, workers must choose time limits as well as location details via Google Maps SDK.
+All tasks can be retrived from database by mounth or degree of work completion which can be updated through showed list of tasks.
+All data are stored in local Room Datebase to contribute testing simplicity but also it can be extended by other datebase providers.

-It also provide weather service via OpenWeatherMap REST API that should help in planning of further actions.
+Services fragment provide weather forecast via OpenWeatherMap REST API and calendar with notes feature that should help in planning of further actions.
-All data are stored via local Room Datebase.